staking-foundation/docs/docs/40-staking-rewards.md

 2. If more ETH is staked overall, staking reward rates might decline.
 3. If the Ethereum network becomes more active, staking rewards might increase.

-Overall, it is possible that factors 2 & 3 balance each other out to provide Ethereum Staking Rewards in the range of 5% APR over the ETH deposits.
-‍
 ‍